UggoPrince/lorcan-bet-async/README.md

 The system runs kafka, so you need to have kafka installed and setup before starting the service.
 Alternatively, you can use a remote kafka service.
 Also, for the migration, the flyway dependency handles that for you.
 Only provide your Postgresql database credentials.
+The migration files are found in the **/resources/db/migration** folder.

 After that, execute the following maven commands on your cmd: